 Off the beaten track, it was harder to communicate though nearly everyone in any tourist enterprise seemed to speak enough English to help us get by!

-The Balinese were, as expected warm and caring towards the kids, taking their hand and wanting to talk with them.
-They seemed particularly partial to our little boy and we understand that every family wants a boy… From the moment we flew in, to the moment we flew out, he got a lot of attention from the Balinese (I should note, he didn’t particularly like it, making him shyer than normal) this was unexpected all around – especially his reaction to the attention.
+The Balinese were, as expected, warm and caring towards the kids taking their hand and wanting to talk with them.
+They seemed particularly partial to our little boy and we understand that every family wants a boy.
+From the moment we flew in, to the moment we flew out, he got a lot of attention from the Balinese (I should note, he didn’t particularly like it, making him shyer than normal).
+This was unexpected all around – especially his reaction to the attention.

 As the hotels we stayed in were nearly all located close to local villages, every moment you stepped outside the door you were in contact with Balinese culture.
 Whether it was families on their way to a ceremony or shrines on the street, the culture is palpable and entrancing.

-It was Bali’s culture, and how that was easily translatable to the children that perhaps entranced us most, about the island of the gods.
+It was Bali’s culture and how that was easily translatable to the children, that perhaps entranced us most about the island of the gods.
 We wore sarongs in temples and talked to the drivers about the different ceremonies and their obligations.
 Learning about the culture and religion was an absolute highlight for us.

-#11 Sustainability & Responsible tourism
+Sustainability & Responsible Tourism- Bali With Kids

 True environmental sustainability is difficult to assess as a tourist; when we started researching our trip to Bali we looked for “eco” lodges but they were not plentiful and some were extremely expensive.

-Throw in modern Australian stories, including that of Schapelle Corby and the Bali Nine and you may go no further.
+Throw in modern Australian stories, including that of Schapelle Corby and the Bali Nine, and you may go no further.

 But do; we have a list of recommended reading if you are interested.

-Conclusion – Bali with Kids
+Conclusion – Bali With Kids

 Would we go to Bali again?